 Limited Recourse Borrowing Arrangement

 Trustees of self-managed super funds (SMSFs) typically face prohibitions against borrowing money, except under limited exceptions outlined in superannuation law.
 One such exception is the Limited Recourse Borrowing Arrangement (LRBA).
-An LRBA involves an SMSF trustee securing a loan from a third-party lender to purchase a single asset (or a collection of identical assets with the same market value), which is held in a separate trust.
+The LRBA meaning involves an SMSF trustee securing a loan from a third-party lender to purchase a single asset (or a collection of identical assets with the same market value), which is held in a separate trust.

 In the event of loan default, the lender’s recourse is restricted solely to the asset purchased under the LRBA, meaning they cannot claim against the SMSF’s other assets.
 Under this structure, the legal title of the investment is held by a third party in trust for the SMSF trustees.
 The trustees retain a beneficial interest in the asset and the right to obtain legal ownership once the loan is fully paid off.